JohnStov/PaketPresentation/slides/index.md

 ***

-## Why is Paket better than Nuget?
+## Why is Paket better than NuGet?

 ---